ebabel-eu/react-login/README.md

 />
 ```

-All props are optional and have default values you cn overwrite.
+All props are optional and have default values you can overwrite.

 ```
 import ReactLogin from '@thomasamar/react-login';